Multidisciplinary Rapid Access Diagnostic Centre

 Why have I been referred to the MRADC?

-Your GP has referred you to the MRADC because you have symptoms that could indicate cancer.
+Your GP has referred you to the MRADC because you have non-specific symptoms that could indicate cancer.

 What will happen at the clinic?

 You will be seen by an advanced nurse practitioner or doctor who will ask you some questions about your symptoms and your medical history.
-You may have a variety of tests arranged for you including blood tests, x-rays or scans such as camera tests, breathing and heart tests.
+You may have a variety of tests arranged for you including blood tests, x-rays, Ultrasound, CT or MRI imaging or camera tests (Gastroscopy/Colonoscopy).
 We will explain all the tests to you.

 How long will I be there?

-Due to the coronavirus pandemic, all appointments are currently carried out by telephone.
+Appointments are carried out by telephone or face-to-face.
 Consultations can take between 45 minutes to 1 hour depending on how long the clinician needs to carry out your appointment.
-When we resume face-to-face appointments, please be prepared to be in clinic for two to four hours, as some tests may be carried out on the day.
+For face-to-face appointments, please be prepared to be in the clinic for two to four hours, as some tests may be carried out on the day.